digitraceslab/niimpy/docs/aware.rst

 AwareAccelerometer
 ------------------

-accelerometer data is collected using the phones’ accelerometer sensors.
+Accelerometer data is collected using the phones’ accelerometer sensors.
 The data is used to measure the acceleration of the the phone in any direction of the 3D environment.
 The coordinate-system is defined relative to the screen of the phone in its default